Bluecheek butterflyfish

-The blue-cheeked butterflyfish (Chaetodon semilarvatus) is a species of marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
-It is found in the northwestern Indian Ocean.
+The blue-cheeked butterflyfish (Chaetodon semilarvatus) is a marine species of ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
+It is found in the north-western Indian Ocean.

 Description

 The bluecheek butterflyfish has a bright yellow body marked with thin vertical red lines.
 There a greyish patch behind the eyes, whereas most related species have an eye bar.
 The dorsal, anal, pelvic and caudal fins are yellow.
 It is a relatively large species of butterflyfish which can attain a maximum total length of 23 cm, although 15 cm is more typical.

 Distribution

-The bluecheek butterflyfish is found in the northwestern Indian Ocean where it occurs in the Red Sea and the Gulf of Aden, as Far East as the coast of Oman.
+The bluecheek butterflyfish is found in the north-western Indian Ocean where it occurs in the Red Sea and the Gulf of Aden, as far east as the coast of Oman.